Monday, October 31, 2022

 [Courtesy of FreeBibleImages.org]

-Do you try to justify a complex story or explain it away?
-Or do you find a way to understand it critically?
+Do you attempt to justify a complex story or simply explain it away?
+Or do you seek to understand it critically?

-How can you read Joshua's conquest narrative with the story of liberation (Exodus)?
+How can you read Joshua's conquest narrative alongside the story of liberation in Exodus?

-God liberated oppressed Israelites from slavery in Egypt.
-That is an Exodus story of liberation.
-But soon, they became oppressors of Canaanites because God told them to take the land by destroying everything.
-Is this a good story?
-Whose story is this?
-Who is happy?
-Can you shut your eyes to the cries of many innocent people in Canaan?
+God liberated the oppressed Israelites from slavery in Egypt—an Exodus story of freedom.
+Yet, shortly after, they became oppressors themselves, commanded to conquer Canaan by destroying everything.
+Is this a "justice" story?
+Whose story is it?
+Who benefits?
+Can we ignore the cries of innocent people in Canaan?

-Robert Allen Warrior, an American Indian scholar, laments the popular reading of Joshua's conquest narrative because there is no justice for those who are oppressed.
-He says European settlers came to America to seek freedom from oppression or persecution from their countries.
-At the same time, they thought God gave them America as a promise and turned into oppressors, expelling many American Indians.
-You might find his article: "Canaanites, Cowboys, and Indians: Deliverance, Conquest, and Liberation Theology Today."
+Robert Allen Warrior, an American Indian scholar, criticizes the popular reading of Joshua’s conquest because it overlooks justice for the oppressed.
+He points out that European settlers arriving in America sought freedom from oppression but instead perceived God’s promise of a new land as justification for oppressing Native Americans.
+He discusses this in his article, "Canaanites, Cowboys, and Indians: Deliverance, Conquest, and Liberation Theology Today."

-How can "freedom-seeking people" become oppressors of other people?
-Do you think God is such a callous deity to the deaths of innocent people?
-Is the God of Jews a tribal god?
+How can "freedom-seeking people" become oppressors?
+Do we think God is callous enough to endorse the deaths of innocent people?
+Is the God of Israel a tribal deity?

-God is beyond the Bible, cannot be stuck in frames of the story, and is above human thoughts.
-With this in mind, biblical stories need critical evaluation rather than uncritical acceptance.
-Perhaps, if not the best, we can appreciate God's care for his covenanted people.
+God is beyond the Bible; God cannot be confined to a particular story or human understanding.
+With this in mind, biblical stories demand critical evaluation rather than uncritical acceptance.
+Perhaps, even if imperfect, we can discern God's care for his covenant people.

 Sunday, October 2, 2022